microsoft/Policy-Weaver/README.md

 - **Pluggable Framework**: Supports Azure Databricks and Snowflake policies, with more connectors planned.
 - **Secure**: Can use Azure Key Vault to securely manage sensitive information like Service Principal credentials and API tokens.

-> :pushpin: **Note:** Row-level security extraction will be implemented in the next versions.

 ## Table of Contents
 - [Installation](#hammer_and_wrench-installation)
 - [Getting Started](#rocket-getting-started)